appvia/psp-migration/README.md

 Until a 1.0.0 release see the most recent build in github actions and grab the binary for your os+arch.

-Nearer to an actual versioned release time there'll be a [krew](https://krew.sigs.k8s.io/) plugin to simplify installation, there'll also probably be a webpage you can and do it all in the browser.
+Nearer to an actual versioned release time there'll be a [krew](https://krew.sigs.k8s.io/) plugin to simplify installation.

+In the meantime you can **[try it now in the browser](https://appvia.github.io/psp-migration/)!**

 ## Usage